hoomaanf/FelfelDM/README.md

 #### Regular Downloads:
 1. Click **Download** button or press `Ctrl+N`
 2. Enter URLs (one per line)
+3. Wait for file sizes to be fetched (a few seconds)
+4. Review the list and select the files you want
-3. Select queue and options
+5. Choose queue and options
-4. Click OK
+6. Click **Download** or **Add to Queue**

 #### YouTube Downloads:
 1. Click **YouTube** button in the toolbar